 Some of the accommodations were great, others were just fine.
 Clean, but nothing special.

 If you’re looking for a special holiday and are picky about accommodation, then I’d highly recommend choosing either the “Country Cottages” or “Superior Collection” accommodations instead, this will give you more chances of having a wonderful experience on your trip.

 I loved seeing the famous Camino de Santiago tour markings while walking.

 What Else to Consider When Booking Your Camino de Santiago Tour with Camino Ways

 Camino Ways has packages that include dinner, but it’s also possible to get it without dinner.
 There are pros and cons to both.

 Pros of having dinner included: you don’t have to find a good place to eat, it will likely save you money since accommodations have special deals when you book accommodation and dinner at the same time.

 Cons of having dinner included: many places was a set Pilgrim menu so if you like to choose your own food, this isn’t a good choice.
 I also found that some of the restaurants were OK, but nothing special.

-Finally, you’ll likely meet other pilgrims while trekking the ancient pilgrimage routes, it’s nice to meet up for dinner if you all get along.
+Finally, you’ll likely meet other pilgrims and meet new friends while trekking the ancient pilgrimage routes, it’s nice to meet up for dinner if you all get along.

 But if you already have set dinner plans, you may find yourself missing out.
 It’s for this last reason that I’d recommend getting it without dinners, but this is a personal preference.